Our Blog

 To ensure that your doors open and close without any issues, it is also important to pay attention to the hardware, such as handles and gaskets, when performing maintenance.
 Use a vacuum cleaner or warm soapy water to remove any soil, dirt and dust from the gasket and ensure your door opens, closes and slides without any issues.
 Always rinse the hardware with clean water after the maintenance to avoid any damage.
 To extend the life of your uPVC doors, apply silicone oil to the gasket at least twice a year.
 This will make sure your door remains airtight at all times.

-Eco Doors & Windows suggests that you complete full maintenance of your doors at least once a year, where you clean all surfaces, remove any dirt from the gasket and tracks and grease all moving and locking parts with an acid-free lubricant.
+Eco Wellington suggests that you complete full maintenance of your doors at least once a year, where you clean all surfaces, remove any dirt from the gasket and tracks and grease all moving and locking parts with an acid-free lubricant.
 Place a few drops of light machine oil in all guiding slots to make the sliding even easier.
 This will all make your operation of the system simple and will avoid any wear and tear to the hardware.

 More from our Blog